Automaat/Kata19-solution/README.md

 http://codekata.com/kata/kata19-word-chains/

 ## Code
-Main solution is located in class `ChainFinder` code was written using TDD methodology.
-Test are all written in Spock with BDD style
+Main solution is located in a class `ChainFinder` code was written using TDD methodology.
+All tests are written in Spock and BDD style